How to Remove Semi-Permanent Hair Dye from Your Hair

 With this method, you need to get at least 4 vitamin C tablets and then smash them in a bowl.
 To the ground tablets, add a few drops of anti-dandruff shampoo to form a paste.
 At this time, your hair has to be wet, after which you apply the paste.

-Massage your scalp and enable the paste to lather like regular shampoo and then wrap your hair with a shower cap.
+Massage your scalp and enable the paste to lather like regular shampoo, and then wrap your hair with a shower cap.
 Do you know why you need a shower cap?
-The mixture on your head might drip, and you don't want to end up with stained clothes.
+The mixture on your head might drip, and you don’t want to end up with stained clothes.
+Rinse your hair with water until all color comes out.
+Should you fail to remove all the dye, repeat the process.

 3. Baking Soda and Ant-Dandruff Shampoo

 As a cleansing agent, baking soda is excellent when it comes to semi-permanent hair dye removal.
 All you need to do is combine it with an anti-dandruff shampoo and then mix the two products.
-Apply the mixture on your wet hair and then gently massage your head and hair.
+Apply the mixture to your wet hair and then gently massage your head and hair.

-Cover your head for about 20 minutes and then rinse everything out with warm water.
+Cover your head for about 20 minutes, and then rinse everything out with warm water.
 Since baking soda tends to leave hair dry, ensure that you condition it afterward.
+If the process fails to work after the first trial, you can always repeat it.

 4. Detergent

 Detergents contain sulfates that work miracles when it comes to eliminating semi-permanent hair dye.
-You simply need to use the product in the same way you use your shampoo.
-Note that chemicals present in detergent are a bit stronger and thus the need to use a regular shampoo afterward.
+You need to use the product in the same way you use your shampoo.
+Note that chemicals present in detergent are a bit stronger, and thus, the need to use a regular shampoo afterward.
 Also, condition your hair to keep it smooth and straight since detergents tend to leave your hair dry.
+Repeat the process as many times as possible until you get the expected results.

 5. Vinegar Rinse

 This method happens to be one of the cheapest since most people have vinegar in their homes.
 Vinegar is acidic, a feature that enables it to eliminate color from your hair effectively.
-If looking for an effective method of how to remove semi-permanent hair color fast, try this one.
+If you are looking for an effective method of how to remove semi-permanent hair color fast, try this one.
+Soak your colored hair with vinegar and leave it to sit for 3 or 4 minutes.
+After that, rinse it with a lot of warm water.

 6. How Semi-Permanent Dye Compares to other Dye Types